bsmahi/springboot3demo/UpgradeToSpringBoot3.md

 Deprecated code has been removed, thus when migrating, consider using the java compiler parameter `-Werror` to fail during build if deprecation warnings are raised.

 ## 7. Migrate from Legacy application.properties/.yaml processing
-The legacy application.properties and application.yaml processing support has been discontinued in Spring Boot 3 therefore ensure that your project does not use it. i.e., the property spring.config.use-legacy-processing
+The legacy application.properties and application.yaml processing support has been discontinued in Spring Boot 3 therefore ensure that your project does not use it. i.e., the property spring.config.use-legacy-processing.

 # In conclusion
 * Migrate to Spring Boot 2.7 first, then to Spring Boot 3 using the migration instructions for 2.7.